A lasting commemoration of the Queen's Diamond Jubilee.

 A vital asset for London.

 The project received planning permission from the London Borough of Wandsworth in June 2013, and from Hammersmith & Fulham in November 2013.
-Construction of the foundations on the Wandsworth side is due to start in summer 2016.
+Construction of the foundations on the Wandsworth side started in summer 2016.

 Designed by one-world design architects in conjunction with structural engineers Expedition Engineering and maritime engineers Beckett Rankine, the Diamond Jubilee Bridge now needs a private sector sponsor to make this exciting dream a reality.